Navigating the 2025 U.S. Tariff Changes: A Playbook for Ecommerce Brand Operators

 What this means:

-• The low-cost fulfillment model of cross-border micro-warehouses is no longer viable — unless exemptions are reinstated through political negotiations.
+• The low-cost fulfillment model via cross-border micro-warehouses is no longer viable … unless future exemptions arise through political negotiation.

 2. Supply Chain Uncertainty Requires Adaptive Strategy